Skip to main content

 • Make a Difference Together

-Artman says she stays employed within Lifepoint Health because of its Core Values, administrators, and opportunities for personal and professional growth and development.
-“The courses and onsite experiences continue to invigorate me in this profession,” Artman says.
-While it’s easy to become task-oriented in any role, Artman has clarity when it comes to the type of people-first leader she wants to be.
+Artman says she that stays within Lifepoint Health because of its core values, administrators and opportunities for personal and professional growth and development.
+“The experiences continue to invigorate me in this profession,” Artman says.
+While it’s easy to become task-oriented in any role, Artman has clarity when it comes to the type of people-first leader she aims to be.
 “I want to provide colleagues and those I lead with a voice, a stage," she says.
-"I want to listen to their suggestions for overcoming obstacles and reaching solutions."
+"I want to listen to their suggestions for overcoming obstacles and reaching solutions together."

-Rebekah is a joy to mentor.
-She has learned much during her time in healthcare, which has served her well in the ACNO role.
-She has been eager to learn, uses resources to guide her decision-making, and doesn’t hesitate to ask questions.
-That’s the epitome of a great assistant chief nursing officer.
+Rebekah was a joy to mentor.
+She is eager to learn, uses resources to guide her decision-making and doesn’t hesitate to ask questions.
+That’s the epitome of a great nursing officer.

 Bridget Denzik, DNP, chief nursing officer, Frye Regional Medical Center